FAQ

 My son/daughter is in a select/rep/elite league.
 Can he/she still receive funding?

-While we typically only support enrollment in house league sports and programming, exceptions can be made at the discretion of the chapter and/or Jumpstart Regional Manager.
+While we typically only support enrollment in house league sports and programming, exceptions can be made at the discretion of the chapter and/or Jumpstart Relationship Manager.

 I am having difficulty uploading my documentation in the Individual Child grant application.